Why is a health and welfare Lasting Power of Attorney so important?

 - health and welfare

-If a person lacks mental capacity to manage their finances (where they have more than welfare benefits), and they do not have an LPA, then an application must be made to the Court of Protection for a financial deputy to be appointed.
+If a person lacks mental capacity to manage their finances Finances are anything to do with money. (where they have more than welfare benefits), and they do not have an LPA, then an application must be made to the Court of Protection for a financial deputy to be appointed.
 The deputy can make decisions on the person’s behalf.

 Although the Court can appoint a personal welfare deputy to make health and welfare decisions, in practice this is not common.
-This is because the law allows others to carry out care and treatment on behalf of a person who lacks capacity to consent, if they believe it is in the person’s best interests.
+This is because the law Laws are the rules that everyone in the country has to follow.
+If you don't follow the rules you can get in trouble with the police. allows others to carry out care and treatment on behalf of a person who lacks capacity to consent, if they believe it is in the person’s best interests.
 The Court should only appoint a personal welfare deputy if there is no other least restrictive option, and it is in the person’s best interests.

 A health and welfare LPA gives the attorney status when health or social services are considering possible care and treatment plans, and gives the attorney authority to decide where the person lives, with whom they are in contact, and their medical or dental treatment.
 It can extend to giving or refusing consent to life saving treatment.